How Many Credit Cards to Have? 4 Aspects to Consider

 3. The Temptation For Overuse and Growing Debt

-With too many credit cards, there is a major risk of being tempted to overuse them and then fall into a potentially dangerous debt trap.
-After all, the combined credit limit of all available credit cards at hand would be substantial.
+With too many credit cards, there is a significant risk of being tempted to overspend, which can easily lead to a potentially dangerous debt trap over time.
+The combined credit limit of all your available cards can be quite substantial, giving the impression of having unlimited spending power.

 Therefore, whenever you consider opting for too many credit cards, ask yourself, are you disciplined enough?
 Will you be tempted into using them all beyond your ability to repay?